vishal2505/SMU_MLE_Assignment_2/README.md

 ```
 1. After DAG 1 completes through 2024-06-01
 2. Enable dag_2_model_training
-3. It will automatically start when dependencies are met (runs on 2024-12-01)
+3. It will automatically start when dependencies are met (runs on 2024-12-01).
+If it doesn't start, then Click ▶ (Play) button to manually trigger.
 4. Training uses temporal windows: train/validation/test
 5. Verify: cat model_store/model_config.json
 ```